 In response, Stoet and Geary clarified in a reply to said researchers at Harvard, published February 2020 that “men are more likely than women to enter STEM careers because of endogenous interest”, marking a shift from their original hypothesis.

 It begs the question: Is it simply a matter of interest?
 That women, because of their more nurturing and caring tendencies, opt for occupations characterised by providing aid (a notable example being nursing, a primarily female-dominated profession worldwide), whereas men, who express stronger inclinations towards working with things rather than people, dominate careers within the fields of mathematics and engineering?

 This is, arguably, where much of the debate stems from.
 And perhaps there is no right or wrong answer.
-Nevertheless, open discussions and constructive conversations with those holding differing perspectives can only serve to help advance existing knowledge on the issue.
+Yet, open and productive dialogues with opposing viewpoints can only help increase understanding on the problem.

 So Why the Underrepresentation?